gemshub/site/docs/start/gemstandalone/download.md

         cd ~/gemsworkshop  # or any preferred location
         ```

-        Once you started Jupyter Lab, you will be able to navigate inside this directory, you can copy here other files and notebooks.
+        This is the working directory once you later start Jupyter Lab, you will be able to navigate inside this directory, you can copy here other files and notebooks.

         Create the environment and install required packages:

         ```bash
-        conda create -n xgems python=3.14 xgems jupyter numpy scipy pandas matplotlib openpyxl
+        conda create -c conda-forge python=3.13 jupyter numpy scipy pandas matplotlib openpyxl
         ```

         Confirm with: